 Sweet granadilla leads to better gut health.

 Sweet granadilla has a high fiber content that accelerates digestion and improves bowel movements.
 Thus, sweet granadilla can help reduce and prevent constipation.
-Additionally, this fruit’s fiber provides a substrate for good stomach bacteria that eradicate the harmful ones that cause gastrointestinal diseases.
-Sweet granadilla is also beneficial for people with ulcers and hiatal hernia due to the wound-healing properties attributable to its high vitamin C content.
+Additionally, this fruit’s fiber provides a substrate for good stomach bacteria, which helps eradicate the pathogens that cause gastrointestinal diseases.
+Sweet granadilla is also beneficial for people with ulcers and hiatal hernia due to its wound-healing properties often attributable to the fruit’s high vitamin C content.

 Sweet granadilla improves visual health